Mtori

-Mtori is a popular Tanzanian stew made of bananas and meat, but it contain other ingredients (e.g. potatoes, milk or cream).
+Mtori is a popular Tanzanian stew made of bananas and meat along with other ingredients (e.g. potatoes, milk or cream).

 The soup originated in the Kilimanjaro area of Tanzania, specifically the Moshi-Arusha region.
 Plantains/green bananas are often eaten in this region as the main source of starch.
 It has since spread to other areas throughout Tanzania.
 A special stick is traditionally used to mash the bananas.
 Mtori is often eaten by Maasai women during a three-month period postpartum confinement for nutrition.
 During this postpartum period, women are given mainly soft foods (laini) to eat like mtori.

 Because it is a thick stew, it can be served as a main course.
 It can be eaten during breakfast, lunch, or dinner.